 An Accelerated, Integrated BSN-to-PhD Curriculum

-|A Hillman Scholar is both a BSN and PhD student at the same time and can therefore take graduate courses while still completing a BSN.
+|A Hillman Scholar is both a BSN and PhD student at the same time and therefore can take graduate courses while still completing a BSN.
 Scholars seamlessly continue into graduate coursework, enabling them to skip the Master’s degree and complete the PhD in three years.|

 Undergraduate Research Immersion